stellarsquall/chef-fundamentals-lab_day2/03_ohai/README.md

      '
    end
    ```
    * The single quotes define a "static" string, meaning that it's printing plain text to the file.
-The chef-client won't recognize any variables within the single quotes.
+The chef-client won't recognize any variables within the single quotes of the content property.
+   * Another problem is that this code won't compile correctly due to the single quotes found in the node attribute, terminating the "content" string too early.
-   * We can fix this easily with double-quotes around the content property:
+   * We can fix this easily by replacing the single quotes with double quotes around the content property:
    ```
    file '/var/www/html/index.html' do
      content "<h1>Hello, world!</h1>